top of page

 The effort at which the body has strived to boost your immune system (to fight the virus in question) has come at a physiological cost elsewhere.
 You are going to have to learn to manage the new state you find yourself in.
 There are no written rules and some days (and miles) will be better than others!

-Frustratingly a post-viral patient is also vulnerable to other pathogens and/or bacteria which means symptoms can snow-ball out of control.
+Frustratingly a 'post-viral' patient is also vulnerable to other pathogens and/or bacteria which means symptoms can snow-ball out of control.
 Hopefully (if you can comprehend the new physical state which your body is facing) you can at least adapt this concept of pacing fittingly.
 It may feel like two steps forward, three steps backwards most of the time but persistence is key.

 Be gentle with yourself.